 A plain saree and a designer or embroidered blouse are all you need to look like a million bucks.
 You don’t need over the top full blown couture sarees every time you have a special event.
 But yes, there’s a way to do this, and no, it’s not rocket science.
 You need to get your creative juices flowing, and you will see that there’s a world that opens up for you.
-Since all of us could use some creative inspiration, we have created a lookbook and have come up with a catalog to help you with some ideas.
+Since all of us could use some creative inspiration, we have created a lookbook and have come up with a catalog of the best plain saree with designer blouse ideas to help you.
 Take a look.

 20 Best Plain Saree With Designer Blouse Ideas

 1. Plain Green Saree With Gold Backless Blouse

 A blouse that redefines the idea of backless and shows us how it is done.
 And these look especially great with plain sarees because they bring out the best in you.
 Choose standard colors like gold for the body and black fabric for the stripes.

 Sequin blouses are great and go with traditional sarees as much as they do with contemporary sarees.
 Pair one with chiffon or a plain georgette saree.
 Wear a simple set of pearl studs and neutral makeup, and you would look just perfect.

 3. Plain Blue Saree With Kutch Work Blouse

 A bright and vibrant blue saree with an equally colorful kutch blouse.
 You can wear it to a wedding as much as you can to a baby shower – it all depends on how you pair it.
 Go with chunky jewelry, no earrings, and carry a clutch – look like a diva!

 4. Yellow Chiffon Saree With A Sheer Blouse